tranghane/code_shell_homemade/README.md

 - Echo builtin
 - Type builtin
 ## How to run program:
+- make sure to change the path in CMakeCache.txt
 - make sure to fix the path of your vcpkg in `your_shell.sh`
 - Run `./your_shell.sh` to run your program, which is implemented in `src/main.cpp`.